I INTRODUCTION TO CLASS ACTIONS IN THE UNITED STATES

 Settlement claims processing and allocation of settlement funds

 Following settlement of a class action, among other requirements, there must be a process for determining how, and to which class members, the settlement funds should be distributed.
-Most settlements establish a ‘plan of allocation’, setting forth a formula or some other method of distributing settlement proceeds to members of the class.61 In order to determine whether an individual is properly part of the settlement class, absent class members generally must participate in a claims process, which involves executing and submitting documentation demonstrating their entitlement to a share of the settlement funds, and, typically, an individual release of claims against the defendant(s).
+Most settlements establish a 'plan of allocation', setting forth a formula or some other method of distributing settlement proceeds to members of the class.62 To determine whether an individual is properly part of the settlement class, absent class members generally must participate in a claims process, which involves executing and submitting documentation demonstrating their entitlement to a share of the settlement funds, and, typically, an individual release of claims against the defendant.
 The processing of these individual class member claims is often handled by private, for-profit companies retained by class counsel.

 vi Attorneys' fees and costs